 Neuro-inspired Technology: Design and develop brain inspired/informed neural networks that can be trained for visual cognition and decision making.
 Towards this, we use Spiking Neural Networks (SNN) that have, thus far, been implemented on the SpiNNaker neuromorphic platform.
 Alongside, we are now looking into computation on GPU.

 We take pride in several successful undergraduate (UG) student projects that have resulted into publications at international conferences (see here).
-We have facilitated and supported the UG students to attend and present in these conferences, providing them useful exposure.
+We have facilitated and supported the UG students to attend (virtually) and present (oral, poster) in these conferences, providing them useful exposure.